 How I Work

 Your writing is important to you, so you want your editor to give your project the time and attention needed to make it clear, concise, and effective.
-I'll work with you every step of the way, from your draft that's ready for copyediting all the way to the production of upload-ready files for publication, submission, or presentation.
+I'll work with you every step of the way, from draft all the way to the production of upload-ready files for publication, submission, or presentation.

 You can request a comprehensive package of services—including copyediting, formatting, and proofreading—or just one or two of these services if that's what you need.